Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Minnesota offers a powerful sales tax exemption on data center equipment, software, and electricity for qualifying facilities.
-This incentive substantially lowers the initial capital investment and ongoing operational costs for new builds and major expansions.
+Tax Advantage For Data Centers: Minnesota offers a significant sales tax exemption for qualifying data centers on computer hardware, software, and electrical equipment.
+This incentive substantially lowers the initial capital investment and ongoing refresh costs for large-scale deployments.

 Natural Disaster Risk

-Minnesota has a very low natural disaster risk profile, with a FEMA National Risk Index score of 24.66, as of September 2025.
-This makes it one of the safest locations in the country for deploying critical IT infrastructure where uptime is non-negotiable.
+Minnesota has a very low natural disaster risk profile, with a FEMA National Risk Index score of 24.66 out of 100 as of September 2025.
+This makes it one of the safest locations in the United States for critical infrastructure.
+The primary environmental risks are manageable through standard facility design and operational planning.
+Key hazards include severe winter weather, tornados, strong wind events, and heat waves.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business